jsaintro/publicnotes/3dprinting/Bed Calibration/UBL.md

     ```
  8. Set Fade height
     ```
-    G29 F 10.0
+    G29 F10.0
     ```
-     Means should have it lev (Start leveling off the mesh buy 10mm
-  9. Activate the UBL
+     Gradually fade out the compensation by 10mm  9.
+Activate the UBL
   G29 A
   10. Save the settings
    M500